-Free Carrot Knitting Pattern
+Free Knitted Carrot Pattern - Easy Toy Knitting Pattern

 Pin for later or share with your friends

-If you're looking for a delightful and whimsical project to spark your imagination, why not try knitting a carrot with my free carrot knitting pattern?
+If you're looking for a delightful and whimsical project to spark your imagination, why not try knitting a carrot with my free knitted carrot pattern?
 It's fun to knit, and best of all, it's free.

 Knitting is not just about scarves and sweaters; it's an open canvas for you to take your creativity in which ever direction you please, so here's a cute knitting pattern for a carrot.
 They're sure to bring a smile!!
+And they'd look great as part of an Easter table display too.

 Three knitted carrots with green stalks